jupyter-book/thebe/README.md

 ## How ThebeLab works

 Starting ThebeLab involves the following steps:
-- Loading the thebelab javascript, typically from a CDN
+- Loading the thebelab javascript, typically from a CDN;
-- Fetching the ThebeLab configuration from the page header
+- Fetching the ThebeLab configuration from the page header;
 - Bootstraping ThebeLab:
   - Re rendering the code cells to make them live cells.
-    Optionally, the rendering can handle cells that contain a mixture of inputs and ouputs distinguished by prompts.
-    (see the stripPrompts option).
+    Optionally, the rendering can handle cells that contain a mixture of inputs and ouputs distinguished by prompts (see the stripPrompts option);
-  - (optional) Requesting a notebook server from Binder
+  - (optional) Requesting a notebook server from Binder;
-  - (optional) Requesting a Jupyter kernel from the Jupyter server
+  - (optional) Requesting a Jupyter kernel from the Jupyter server.

 ## Configuring ThebeLab